RobertAlbus/chuck/Project/R2D31/readme.md

 Just want to play some more

 ## Today's outcomes
-- Amde a fun UGen
+- Made a fun UGen

 ## Lessons
 - More MIDI knobs would be great